microsoft/msagljs/website/docs/getting-started.md

 # Getting Started

-There are three main scenarios for using MSAGL.
-You can interact with the core layout engine, or the SVG renderer, or the Deck.gl renderer.
+MSAGL usage primarily falls into three categories: interacting with the core layout engine, the SVG renderer, or the Deck.gl renderer.
 * If you are only interested in getting the layout of a graph, you can use the core layout engine, that is `@msagl/core` package.
 * If your intention is to render, and possibly edit, a graph in an Internet browser, you can use the SVG renderer, that is in the `@msagl/renderer-svg` package.
 * The third option, the Deck.gl renderer, from the `@msagl/renderer-webgl` package, is where you explore a larger graph in an Internet browser.
 The renderer uses the visualization style similar to online maps.